morinlab/lymphopedia/papers/barariaCathepsinAlterationsInduce2020c.md

 sankey-beta
 This study, New Tier 1, 1
 New Tier 1, FL Tier 1, 1
-This study, FL Tier 2,
 This study, New Tier 2,
 New Tier 2, FL Tier 2,
-Other studies, FL Tier 1, 66
+Other studies, FL Tier 1, 65
 Other studies, FL Tier 2, 50
 ```